Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
 Creates a text file with data and timestamps.
-It ran on a Raspberry Pi and documented mercury arc lamp usage in a laboratory for two years autonomously.
-The Linux system ensured continuous network access to the data.
+It autonomously documented mercury arc lamp usage in a lab for two years.
+The Linux system ensures constant network access and stable operation.

 Features